aigamstat/aigamstat.github.io/comp_rules.md

 ## Eligibility:

-To be eligible for this award, the candidate must have been a full-time student (undergraduate, master's, or Ph.D.) as of October 1, 2020.
+To be eligible for this award, the candidate must have been a full-time student (undergraduate, master's, or Ph.D.) as of September 1, 2020.
 The candidate must be the principal contributor to a research paper, and the advisor (or another co-author) must write a letter stating that the candidate had primary responsibility for the research and write-up.
 The candidate must be a member of the ASA Astrostatistics Interest Group (to join, see the details on the [interest group website](./join.html)).
 Students who have previously won the Best Astrostatistics Paper award are not eligible to participate.
 The ASA has additional policies for student paper competitions, familiarize yourself with those [here](http://www.amstat.org/ASA/Your-Career/Student-Paper-Competitions.aspx).

 ## Application deadline: December 12, 2020.